OssiPesonen/EiliumWeb/README.md

 HTML, CSS and JavaScript solution.

 Built with AngularJS and Node.js making it lightweight and super fast.
-This is merely a skeleton with only one working test template.
 It includes a CasparCG Node.js library for communication (https://github.com/respectTheCode/node-caspar-cg) which I have not yet had the pleasure of testing completely.

 **Requirements**